INTRODUCTION – 2 /

 for having brought him to this world?

-The commandments’ cascade is so much embedded in our souls
+The commandments’ cascade is so much embedded in our psyche

 that they are often used in the Bible and the general literature